OverkillGuy/python-template/DESIGN.md

 include the code's API reference, in particular for its support of markdown docstrings.

+Docs are only useful if read.
+One of the most convenient way to consume developer documentation is Dash/Zeal "docsets", a derivative of HTML docs, pre-indexed by keyword, for offline use.
+We use `doc2dash` to automatically build such docsets via `make docs`, generating a folder under `docs/build/docset/`, ready for copy into your local docset tooling.

 ### Release Dockerfile force-rebuilds package

 The Dockerfile for release is a standalone Dockerfile that force-rebuilds the